 Your treatment will vary depending on what type of tooth injury you experienced.

 Sometimes an injury can push the tooth partially out of its socket.
-In this case, we or your general dentist will reposition and stabilize your tooth.
+In this case, your general dentist or we will reposition and stabilize your tooth.
 If the tooth’s pulp is healthy, no other treatment is necessary.
 If the pulp is damaged or infected, root canal treatment will be required.